l1j-en/classic/README.md

 allowing us to plug all known security holes that would plague high population public servers.

+*Last US version compatibility complete*

 As of late 2019, the milestone 10 DB build was published, along with new build scripts that work with Java 9 and higher (Java <8 support has been deprecated accordingly).
-We generally recommend running it on JDK 11 LTS, but others >8 should all work.
+We generally recommend running it on JDK 11 LTS, but others >8 should work.
 With the majority of major issues addressed, the development team considers this project in a stable state and fully usable for classic client servers.

+*Current status*

 As of 2020-07-04, this repository has been moved back to GitHub, with any legal concerns addressed (see legal section).
 We've also funded a legal retainer